AlessandroFlati/BlueStacksAgent/README.md

 - **MediaProjection**: An Android API that allows apps to capture the device screen at high framerates.
 MediaProjection is a good choice for high-speed video processing, but it requires an app to be installed on the device.

 ### Scrcpy

+#### Development setup

+##### Install FFmpeg Development Libraries
+Since PyAV relies on FFmpeg, install the necessary headers and shared libraries:
+- Download the latest FFmpeg release from https://github.com/BtbN/FFmpeg-Builds/releases (e.g. `ffmpeg-master-latest-win64-lgpl-shared.zip`).
+- Extract the archive to a folder (e.g. `C:\ffmpeg`).
+- Add the bin folder to your PATH (e.g. `setx PATH "%PATH%;C:\ffmpeg\bin"`).
+- Restart your command prompt to apply the PATH changes.
+- Verify FFmpeg is accessible by running `ffmpeg -version`.

 #### Setup